crussell24/crussell24/README.md

 - 👋 Hi, I’m @crussell24
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning Python for Data Science on Udemy.
-I'm currently on the Seaborn classes.
+I'm currently working on the 911 Data Capstones Project
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 crussell24/crussell24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.